Timiskaming First Nation: Economy

 The reserve's economy is tied to the adjacent town of Notre-Dame-du-Nord and mostly based on logging, farming, construction, and tourism.
 There are about 15 enterprises on the reserve.
 The Timiskaming First Nation administration employs about 70 persons.

 Education

-There is only one school on the reserve: Kiwetin School, providing pre-Kindergarten to grade 8.
+There is one school on the reserve: Kiwetin School, providing pre-Kindergarten to grade 8.
 It had an enrolment of 65 students in 2008-2009.